Justus Sheffield Leads The Yankees Top Five Impact Prospects For 2019

 While the Yankees do have a serious shot at playing some meaningful baseball this October, many fans are already beginning to look toward 2019 and what next year might hold.
 Due to the slew of injuries the Yankees are currently dealing with, combined with the Hal Steinbrenner mandate to not incur a luxury tax, general manager Brian Cashman hasn’t had all the flexibility he’s needed to patch roster problems.
 Because of that alone, it’s easy to see why next season looks so much more attractive than the here and now in many regards.

 The good news for the Yankees is that despite power rankings, they possibly have more depth in the minors than any other team.
-That doesn’t mean they have all the best prospects, but it does mean they have a ton of talent that can make an impact in 2019, either on the roster, or as a trading chip.
-While the prospect on everyone’s mind right now is Justus Sheffield, and he may well be an impact player this year instead of the next, the Yankees have at least ten players that are rated as at or near ready for play on the big stage.
+That doesn’t mean they have all the best prospects, but it does mean they have a ton of talent that can make an impact in 2019, either on the roster or as a trading chip.
+While the prospect on everyone’s mind right now is Justus Sheffield, and he may well be an impact player this year instead of the next, the Yankees have at least 10 players that are rated as at or near ready for play on the big stage.

 Justus Sheffield is the crown jewel of the Yankee farm system.
 As was discussed at Inquisitr, he is already being talked about as a key to postseason success this year.
 Sheffield was very good in AA, but in AAA he got even better and there are questions as to why he isn’t on the roster right now, especially considering C.C.
 Sabathia missing one to two starts.
 Sheffield is rated as MLB ready right now, and the prospect that could have the greatest impact on the 2018 postseason.
 He’s poised, his arsenal is filthy, and all indicators are that he is going to be a special type of pitcher.